Devraj2Singh/Task-Manager/README.md

 # Task Manager

-A simple MERN-based Task Manager built as part of a company selection assignment.
 This project includes a **Node.js + Express + MongoDB backend** and a **React frontend**.

 The goal of the app is straightforward: create, update, delete, and list tasks.